AdaCore/gnatstudio/docs/users_guide/main_window.rst

   the most convenient way to visualize the relationships between boxes when many are present in the browser.

-  You can use buttons in the local toolbar to either remove the selected boxes or remove the boxes that are not selected.
+  Use buttons in the local toolbar to either remove the selected boxes or remove the boxes that are not selected.

 * Zooming

   GPS provides several different zoom levels.
-You can use the :guilabel:`zoom in`, :guilabel:`zoom out` and :guilabel:`zoom` buttons in the local toolbar to change the level: use the latter to explicitly select the level you want.
+Use the :guilabel:`zoom in`, :guilabel:`zoom out` and :guilabel:`zoom` buttons in the local toolbar to change the level: use the latter to explicitly select the level you want.